 For that purpose, we assume that the parties update their expectations regarding the damages payments a court would award.
-In particular, in each time period t, $t \leq T$ , the parties' expectations regarding the damages payment under litigation converge to a certain degree, i.e. in the settlement condition the term $\hat{P}{C}^{L} - \hat{P}{D}^{L}$ decreases over time.
+In particular, in each time period t, $t \le T$, the parties' expectations regarding the damages payment under litigation converge to a certain degree, i.e. in the settlement condition the term $\hat{P}C^L - \hat{P}D^L$ decreases over time.
 We assume that this positive effect of the update of the parties' expectations overweighs any possible negative effects due to (1) a shortening of the time until the end of litigation (i.e., when moving closer to the final court decision, the discount factor converges to one which ceteris paribus increases the level of conflict) or (2) a decrease in the difference between litigation and settlement costs (e.g., because of sunk litigation costs over time).
-Under these assumptions, the settlement condition becomes less of a constraint with t moving closer to T.
+Under these assumptions, the settlement condition becomes less of a constraint with t moving closer to T.21

-We also assume that a settlement will be reached at the first point in time at which the settlement condition is satisfied.
-For example, a settlement may be reached after disclosure of important information, which may trigger a discontinuous jump in the expected damages payments under a court ruling.
+We also assume that a settlement will be reached at the first point in time at which the settlement condition is satisfied.22 For example, a settlement may be reached after disclosure of important information, which may trigger a discontinuous jump in the expected damages payments under a court ruling.
 Finally, we assume that in case the settlement condition is at no point in time satisfied, the case will be decided by court.

-In such a setting, the above derived conditions for a higher likelihood of a settlement in response of a policy reform translate into earlier settlements.
-The following figure illustrates this.
+In such a setting, the above derived conditions for a higher likelihood of a settlement in response of a policy reform translate into earlier settlements.23 The following figure illustrates this.

-&lt;sup>51 For instance, if one assumes that shortly before the court decision the parties share the same expectations on the court outcome and litigation costs are still larger than settlement cost, e.g. due to extra court payments for judgment or reputational costs for one party in case of a public judgement, a settlement will always be preferred over a final judgment.
-This may not be the case if claimants and defendants optimize their financial position over time, e.g. if a later settlement is more profitable for one side the party may not agree to an early settlement even if it is better than no settlement at all.
+21 For instance, if one assumes that shortly before the court decision the parties share the same expectations on the court outcome and litigation costs are still larger than settlement cost, e.g. due to extra court payments for judgment or reputational costs for one party in case of a public judgment, a settlement will always be preferred over a final judgment.

+22 This may not be the case if claimants and defendants optimize their financial position over time, e.g. if a later settlement

+I his may not be the case it claimants and defendants optimize their financial position over time, e.g. if a later settlement is more profitable for one side the party may not agree to an early settlement even if it is better than no settlement at all.